 At the end of the day, we’re producing virtual goods.
 It’s in their nature to be easily scaled and adapted to a growing number of users (unlike a car, which comes with 5 seats and cannot be modified).
 But there’s more to scalability than just handling lots of server requests.
 Think about onboarding new staff.
 If a company acquires a competitor and needs to introduce a large no. of people to a new tool, some managers will have their hands full.
 Scalability depends largely on ease of use, in this case.

-3. An ultra-specific feature
+3. An Ultra-Specific Feature

-No two meeting room booking systems are alike.
+No two meeting room management systems are alike.
 Some have been designed with huge companies in mind and are a better fit for those.
-Others evolved from software solutions developed for serviced offices, so they handle those tasks brilliantly, but don’t really cut it for a law firm with over 1000 employees.
+Others evolved from scheduling software solutions developed for serviced offices, so they handle those tasks brilliantly, but don’t really cut it for a law firm with over 1000 employees.
 And then there are the Jacks-of-all-Trades which can serve a broader array of organisations, but lack extremely specific features (like 3rd party invoicing).

-4. Good support
+4. Good Support

 However, with some tinkering and forethought, all of the above can be dealt with before committing to anything.
 What makes or breaks such a system is the support its producers offer.
 Our philosophy is simple - always be helpful.
 If you’ve ever tried to solve an issue with your ISP, only to give up in sheer frustration because you never got to speak to a human being, you know what we stand against.

 Selling isn’t our number 1 priority when someone signs up.
 Helping them solve their problems is.
-If that means walking them through what YArooms can and can’t do and speeding up their decision (regardless of it being in our favour or not), then so be it.
+If that means walking them through what YAROOMS can and can’t do and speeding up their decision (regardless of it being in our favour or not), then so be it.
 And from what we’re told, there are some other brands that feel the same way.
 That’s a professional world we’re proud to exist in.